Pandita-Studio/godot-novelist/modules/steam_wrapper/README.md

 This module dynamically loads and wraps the Steam API and creates a singleton to interact with it.

-It is designed to use the Steam API in a Godot project without needing to compile the Steamworks SDK into the engine because it dinamically loads the Steam API at runtime and provides a simple interface to interact with it.
+It is designed to use the Steam API in a Godot project without needing to compile the Steamworks SDK into the engine because it dynamically loads the Steam API at runtime and provides a simple interface to interact with it.

 If it is true that we do not need to compile the Steamworks SDK into the engine, however, to use the Steam API, you still need to have the Steamworks SDK binaries (.dll or .so) in the same directory as your Godot editor or in your game's executable directory.